Updated 27 May 2020

 - Automation.
 Accelo bills itself as a sales automation platform first, which shows.
 Anything from processes to tasks can be automated, and the data flow between its variety of features deepens those automation possibilities.

 - Internal Integrations.
-Accelo shines when it can showcase its integration: lead management from the CRM flows right into project management, as does revenue generation and invoice building through workflows in the retainer system.
+Accelo shines when it can showcase its integration: lead management from the free cloud CRM flows right into project management, as does revenue generation and invoice building through workflows in the retainer system.

 - Forecasting Abilities.
 Thanks in part due to its integrations, Accelo offers forecasting possibilities far beyond other PM software.
 You can estimate future revenues, workload, and more in the platform's reporting suite.